Van Thuan Hoang

 School of Electrical and Mechanical Engineering

 Dr. Van Thuan Hoang received his PhD in Mechanical Engineering in 2025 from the University of Adelaide, Australia.
-He is currently working as a researcher in the research group led by Prof. Maziar Arjomandi.
-Dr. Hoang’s research focuses on fluid dynamics, specifically turbulent boundary layers.
+His research focuses on fluid dynamics, specifically turbulent boundary layers.
 It aims to deepen our understanding of the effect of turbulence on engineering applications, providing guidelines for low-cost structural designs and skin-friction drag reduction.
 This can improve the efficiency of various engineering applications, such as solar panels, heliostats, wind turbines, aircraft, ships, and pipe-line systems.

 • Renewable energy (Solar energy, wind turbines, and etc.)

-• Atmospheric dynamics (Atmospheric boundary layers, wind and temperature profiles, and etc.)
+• Atmospheric dynamics (Atmospheric boundary layers, wind and temperature profiles, wind shear detection and etc.)

 • Aerodynamics (turbulent boundary layer control, skin-friction drag reduction, and etc.)